Frequently Asked Questions (FAQs)

 Can I join if I am a beginner or haven't played cricket in a while?

 Yes, we welcome anybody who is interested in cricket.
-Our members include people who have played for years and people who are starting to play cricket for the first time.
+Our members include people who have played for years and people who are starting to play cricket for the first time and have played their first ever matches with the Unicorns.
+Equipment is available to borrow at training and matches so come along and give it a go!

 How do I join?

-You can find out more about becoming a playing member or supporting member on our Membership page and concession rates are available.
-You can fill out the membership form to join for 2021 here, or get in touch with us if you have any questions.
+You can find out more about becoming a playing member or social/supporting member on our Membership page and concession rates are available.
+Please get in touch with us to for more information and to get access to the membership form.

 How do supporting and family memberships work?